gnulabis/UTFT-ESP/README.md

 # UTFT-ESP8266

 ## Project Summary
 This project brings support for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) microcontroller to the popular [UTFT library](http://www.rinkydinkelectronics.com/library.php?id=51).
+For now, only displays with serial interfaces are supported (no 8-bit parallel mode, etc).

 To use it, simply copy the UTFT folder to your [Arduino library folder](https://www.arduino.cc/en/Guide/Libraries).